 What is assisted stretching?

-Assisted stretching is a one-on-one service where a trained professional guides your body through controlled stretches to improve flexibility and mobility.
+Assisted stretching involves a trained professional guiding your body through stretches to safely improve flexibility and mobility.

 Is assisted stretching good for beginners?

 Yes.
-Sessions are customized to your mobility level and comfort.
+Assisted stretching is beginner-friendly because sessions are customized to your comfort level and physical condition.

 How often should I do assisted stretching?